Inference on autoregulation in gene expression: Scenario of a single isolated gene

 \subsection{Theoretical results}

-With single-cell data for one gene, we have the stationary distribution of the Markov chain $X$.
-We can infer the existence of autoregulation with the variance-to-mean ratio (VMR) of $X$, defined as $\text{VMR}(X)=\sigma^2(X)/\mathbb{E}(X)$.
+With single-cell non-interventional one-time gene expression data for one gene, we have the stationary distribution of the Markov chain $X$.
+We can infer the existence of autoregulation with the VMR of $X$, defined as $\text{VMR}(X)=\sigma^2(X)/\mathbb{E}(X)$.
 The idea is that if we let $f_n$ increase/decrease with $n$, and control $g_n$ to make $\mathbb{E}(X)$ invariant, then the variance $\sigma^2(X)$ increases/decreases \cite{wang2018some}.
 We shall prove that $\text{VMR}>1$ means positive autoregulation, and $\text{VMR}<1$ means negative autoregulation.
+Notice that $\text{VMR}>1$ does not exclude the possibility that negative autoregulation exists for some expression level.
+This also applies to $\text{VMR}<1$ and positive autoregulation.